You’ll also learn how to plan the best time and place to capture your shots and the right photo equipment to ensure high

 I don’t recommend opening your aperture any wider than f/2.8.
 With very wide apertures it becomes hard to focus at night, over the entire depth of field.

-If the photo is not completely focused, over the entire depth of field, use my Focus Stacking Techniques provide in a free YouTube Video Tutorial to obtain overall sharp focus in your images.
+If the photo is not completely focused, over the entire depth of field, use the focus stacking methods, provided in the free video tutorial at the top of this page.

 After a few hours of photographing the Northern Lights using the skill sets provided below you will easily be able to adjust both of these settings simultaneously, obtaining great results.